akshitagupta15june/Face-X/Face-Emotions-Recognition/face-emotions-recognition-using-deep-learning/readme.md

 python emotions.py --mode train
 ```

-* If you want to view the predictions without training again, you can download the pre-trained model from [here](https://drive.google.com/file/d/1FUn0XNOzf-nQV7QjbBPA6-8GLoHNNgv-/view?usp=sharing) and then run:
+* If you want to view the predictions without training again,`model.h5` is present in `src` folder.
+Run:

 ```bash
 cd src